Targets: The U.S. Forest Service and Eagle County Commissioners

 About the Issue

-The Berlaimont Estates project proposes a new paved road, nearly 30 feet in width across 4.2 miles of National Forest in the heart of some of Eagle County’s best remaining wildlife habitat.
+The Berlaimont Estates project proposes a new paved road, 26-feet in width across 4.2 miles of National Forest in the heart of some of Eagle County’s best remaining wildlife habitat.
 The road would access a 680-acre, private inholding deep inside the forest, zigzagging through prime deer and elk winter range, in order to create a new luxury subdivision, 2,000 feet above the community of Edwards.